 He seemed surprised, and something subtle in him shifted.
 “I did not realize I was famous already,” he said.
 His casual expression masked an inner tension, more felt than seen.

 “On the boat,” she told him, disappointed that he wasn’t some dream or vision after all.
 She squirmed to free herself from between the posts.
-One of them grabbed at her hair with a carved elbow as she wriggled past, pulling lose the last silver pin.
-It dropped away, one last fluttering sparkle before it disappeared into the river.
-Sighing, she untangled her feet from her skirts, smoothed the subtle violet silk, stood.
+One of them grabbed at her hair with a carved elbow as she wriggled past, pulling loose the last silver pin.
+It dropped away, a fluttering sparkle before it disappeared into the river.
+Sighing, she untangled her feet from her skirts, smoothed the fine blue silk, stood.
 “When you knocked Cael into the river.”

 He laughed and rose to stand beside her, wariness gone in an instant.
 “Oh, that!
 You were in the boat?
 I am surprised I did not notice you.
 I almost always notice the pretty girls.
 You will have to excuse me for being too distracted just then.”